Operational Markovianization in Randomized Benchmarking: Markovianization of RB with DD

 The main message in Result~\ref{result: markovianized rb} is that ideal-pulse \gls{udd} Markovianizes \gls{rb} for a broad class of non-Markovian noise models, in the sense of reducing the average sequence fidelity of Eq.~\eqref{eq: nM asf (main)} to that of Eq.~\eqref{eq: Markov ASF (main)}, to the first order in the \gls{dd} sequence interval time $\tau_\mathsf{dd}$.
 Notice the limiting case of $\tau_\mathsf{dd}\to0$ would be that when both the ideal \gls{dd} pulses \emph{and} the random gates in the \gls{rb} sequence are implemented infinitely fast, so that, of course, $\mc{F}_m=1$, as no added idling time is being considered.

 The continuous dynamical model for the noise as a $\syst\env$ Lindblad evolution encompasses a broad class of noise models, where the $\syst\env$ dynamics are Markovian while the reduced ones on $\syst$ are non-Markovian.
 The only restriction is that the dissipator term, $\mc{D}$, cannot have global $\syst\env$ contributions to the first $\tau_\mathsf{dd}$ order for our result to hold, which would be the case if correlated $\syst\env$ information is dissipated.
-While in Section~\ref{Sec: numerical dd} we take as an example a two-qubit system, motivated by more realistic two-level defect noise models, relevant in superconducting systems, many other realistic models of non-Markovianity would consider an infinite-dimensional $\env$.
-We must point out that the only limiting factor to our theory in such cases would be exotic models having parameter domains where the dynamics cannot be dynamically decoupled~\cite{nM_cannot_decouple_2021}.
+While in Section~\ref{Sec: numerical dd} we take as an example a two-qubit system, motivated by more realistic two-level defect noise models relevant in superconducting systems, our results hold for a wide class of noise models, in particular for the infinite-dimensional environment case whenever it can be modeled by a finite effective environment dimension~\cite{PhysRevLett.122.160401}.
+A limiting factor to our results, however, are models having parameter domains where the dynamics cannot be dynamically decoupled~\cite{nM_cannot_decouple_2021}, i.e., for which the given dynamical decoupling scheme does not converge to the average of the dynamical evolution.

 In the absence of dissipation terms, $\mc{F}_m=1+\mc{O}(\tau_\mathsf{dd}^2)$, i.e., the average sequence fidelity is identically one, albeit only to the first $\tau_\mathsf{dd}$ order.
 Notice that the modeling of noise in Result~\ref{result: markovianized rb} explicitly takes into account the presence or absence of dissipation terms between applications of \gls{rb} gates and \gls{dd} pulses: e.g., Result~\ref{result: markovianized rb} will hold with a dilated Hamiltonian $H^\prime$ on a larger system $\syst\env\env^\prime$, only if the absence of global dissipation on $\syst\env$ is also implied.